Transport

 • Trams and buses run from 4.30 am until 12.15 am with minimal night service.

-• Most Metro stations have a staffed window where ticket and passes can be purchased.
+Most metro stations have a staffed window where you can purchase tickets and passes.

-• An extensive agency network of newsagents, hotels, tour operators etc., also sell tickets valid for up to five days.
+An extensive network of newsagents sells tickets valid for up to five days.

 SMS Ticket

 You don’t need to buy classic paper tickets when using public transport in Prague.
 All you have to do is a text from your mobile.
-Send an SMS to 90206 with subject DPT32.
+Send an SMS to 90206 with subject DPT42.
 Wait a few seconds – sometimes it can take up to one minute – and your ticket will arrive (subject to your mobile credit balance).
 When you meet a controller, you show him your display with your ticket number.
-The price is the same as for ordinary paper tickets, 32 CZK, and is valid for 90 minutes.
-The ticket can be ordered only using a local sim card (from a Czech operator).
+The price is the same as for ordinary paper tickets, 40 CZK, and is valid for 90 minutes.
+The ticket can be ordered only using a local sim card from a Czech operator.
 Below you will find a listing of all tickets which can be bought from your mobile.

 Ticket Validation & Inspection